 The implementation of and the conversion to a cashless tolling system is estimated to require \$447 million in capital funding over the next ten years.
 The approved Ten Year Capital Plan for Fiscal Year 2014-2015 included funding for the cashless tolling project.
-At present, the Commission has approved a pilot-program for cashless tolling implementation limited to two locations.
+At present, as described above, the Commission has approved a pilot-program for cashless tolling implementation limited to two locations.
+See "THE TURNPIKE SYSTEM - Cashless Tolling" for additional information.
 It is anticipated that the Fiscal Year 2015-2016 Ten Year Capital Plan may include revisions to the level of capital funding for the project.